 Technologies you need to support your PSIRT team and save time includes:

 - Asset management.
 Creating, analyzing, and maintaining an up-to-date inventory of all products released to market and their detailed bill of materials (SBOM), along with versioning, licenses, OS configurations, and more, is not as simple as you might think.
 Supply chain complexity means you also need to be aware of third-party and open-source components.
 You can’t track and fix risks you can’t see.

-- Threat intelligence.
-Software threat management is a constantly shifting tide pool of new and evolving weaknesses, CVEs, zero-days, exploits, and attack techniques.
-Don’t get sucked in.
 A modern PSIRT platform will provide continuous monitoring and aggregation of vulnerability and threat feeds such as the NVD, VulnDB, Exploit Database, and Metasploit.

 - Impact-based incident response.
 As so many companies have discovered, threat intelligence is worse than useless without a deep understanding of which threats are most relevant to your business, resulting in a flood of alerts that can distract your team from its core mission—or, worse, go ignored and unresolved.
 An automated PSIRT platform can provide relevancy checks across all your assets.
 This gives you the context you need to focus on threats that truly impact your products and improve your team’s focus, reducing the time and effort needed for forensic analysis and incident resolution.

 - Digital twinning.
 With digital twinning, you can scan and pinpoint potential vulnerabilities and other issues using an exact blueprint copy of your system and all its components, including the OS, encryption, control flows, and API calls.
 This lets you reproduce attacks and test overall resilience with zero risk to your organization and your customers.